Reciprocal inhibition: Duration

 The phenomenon is fleeting, incomplete, and weak.
 For example, when the triceps brachii is stimulated, the biceps is reflexively inhibited.
 The incompleteness of the effect is related to postural and functional tone.
 Also, some reflexes in vivo are polysynaptic, with entire muscle groups responding to noxious stimuli.

+As the body ages, the control of voluntary inhibition decreases in conjunction with the torque of the synapse as joints stiffen and their motor output is reduced.
+However, this reduction in ability tends to be insignificant.

 Application in physical therapy

 Reciprocal inhibition is the basic original notion behind indirect muscle energy techniques.
 While this notion is now understood to be incomplete, the clinical mechanism of reflexive antagonism continues to be useful in physical therapy.

 Muscle energy techniques that use reflexive antagonism, such as rapid deafferentation techniques, are medical guideline techniques and protocols that make use of reflexive pathways and reciprocal inhibition as a means of switching off inflammation, pain, and protective spasm for entire synergistic muscle groups or singular muscles and soft tissue structures.